Great Nutrition is the Foundation for Great Health!

 FACT: It takes time to develop a food allergy, typically months to years.
 The immune system must be exposed and must develop enough antibodies to trigger an allergic reaction and this requires multiple exposures to the food in question.
 A reaction to a food that occurs on the first exposure is called a "food intolerance" and involve toxins within the food but not an allergic reaction.

 An Elimination Diet is the only way to diagnose a food allergy and is very important in the treatment of food allergies.
 That means the hypoallergenic diet and ONLY that diet must be feed for a minimum of 6-8 weeks!
+WE RECOMMEND A PRESCRIPTION DIET TRIAL WITH HILLS Z/D or PURINA HA!
 What about treats?
 Well, best thing is to AVOID ALL TREATS.
 You can slice the canned hypoallergenic food and bake that for treats.
 Or put the dry kibble in the food processor and add enough water to make dough and then roll out and bake.

 FACT: Animals commonly have several allergies concurrently.
 A food allergy responding to a test diet at the same time an inhalant allergy is active will look like a partial response.
 On the other side of the coin, an inhalant allergy can become inactive should the weather change substantially during the diet trial.
 In order to determine if a response to a diet trial is real, at the end of the trial the patient is challenged with the original diet.
 If itching re-starts within feeding 2 weeks of the challenge, food allergy can be diagnosed.